paich64/C64MEGA65/tests/README.md

 * Work with large directory trees / game libraries
 * Eagle's Nest: Reset-tests: Short reset leads to main screen.
 Long reset resets the whole core (not only the C64).
-* Giana Sisters: Scrolling while flicker-free is ON/OFF, joystick, latency
+* Giana Sisters: Joystick and latency
-* Katakis: High score saving/loading
-* Smile to the Sky (demo): SID 8580 filters
-* Sonic the Hedgehog: REU
 * Space Lords: Support for 4 paddles

 ### HDMI & VGA